lanl-ansi/GasPowerModels.jl/docs/src/objective.md

 # Objective
-We provide the following methods to provide a compositional approach for defining common constraints used in coupled gas grid flow models.
+We provide the following methods to provide a compositional approach for defining common objectives used in joint gas-power models.
-These methods should always be defined over `AbstractGasModel` and/or `AbstractPowerModel`.
+These methods should always be defined over `AbstractGasPowerModel`.

 ```@autodocs